romandariana/adi-kuiper-gen/README.md

    Configure the board the Kuiper image will boot on.
 Together with the variable `ADI_EVAL_BOARD` it can be used to prepare \
    the boot partition during build time with the required ADI project and carrier.

+* `EXTRA_SCRIPT` (Default empty)

+   Customize the Kuiper image by running an extra script.
+The variable should be the path to the script.
+   The script needs to be inside 'adi-kuiper-gen' directory.

 * `EXPORT_SOURCES` (Default: n)